hajin-chung/yacht/README.md

 ## messages

-since we have to send position & rotation buffer which is quite big through websocket every message is in a binary message and use MessagePack for serialization and deserialization
+since we have to send position & rotation buffer which is quite big through websocket, every message is in a binary using MessagePack for serialization and deserialization

 ### client sent messages